johannesburgcolumns12/-Arduino_Magnetic_Stirrer/README.md

 * 10kΩ Potentiometer

 ## Usage
-1. Flash `magnetic_stirrer.ino` to the Arduino Uno.
+1. Flash `magstirrwithRPMreader.ino` to the Arduino Uno.
 2. Refer to `wiring_and_diagnostics.md` for pinout connections and hardware calibration.
 3. Turn the potentiometer to adjust the stirring speed; the OLED will update the RPM reading every second.